sjanefullerton/Sentiment-Analysis/README.md

 This project implements a sentiment analysis model for Reddit data, specifically related to Hurricane Helene.
 It utilizes various machine learning techniques, including deep learning and traditional models like logistic regression, random forests, and gradient boosting.
 The project also uses the Hugging Face `distilbert-base-uncased-emotion` model for emotion classification.

+### Data Collection
+The datasets used in this project were first collected through a web scraper, which can be found at: [Web-Scraper](https://github.com/sjanefullerton/Web-Scraper).
+The web scraper pulls relevant Reddit posts related to Hurricane Helene, which are then processed and analyzed for sentiment in this repository.

 ## Table of Contents

 - [Overview](#overview)